agxp/CloudFlix/README.md

                          -e "PGADMIN_DEFAULT_PASSWORD=pgadmin123" \
                          -d dpage/pgadmin4
 `
+10. Get the postgresql service address with `minikube service postgres-postgresql --url`
-10. Go to localhost:3000, login, and create the database schema using videos_schema.sql
+11. Go to localhost:3000, login, add the postgres server, and create the database schema using videos_schema.sql
 11. cd into each service folder and run `make build-local && make deploy-local`